oapicf/pinterest-sdk/clients/javascript/generated/docs/AdAccountsApi.md

 ## adAccountsCreate

-> AdAccount adAccountsCreate(adAccountCreateRequest)
+> AdAccount adAccountsCreate(adAccountCreate)

 Create ad account

 Create a new ad account.
-Different ad accounts can support different currencies, payment methods, etc. An ad account is needed to create campaigns, ad groups, and ads; other accounts (your employees or partners) can be assigned business access and appropriate roles to access an ad account. &lt;p/&gt; You can set up up to 50 ad accounts per user.
-(The user must have a business account to create an ad account.) &lt;p/&gt; For more, see &lt;a class&#x3D;\&quot;reference external\&quot; href&#x3D;\&quot;https://help.pinterest.com/en/business/article/create-an-advertiser-account\&quot;&gt;Create an advertiser account&lt;/a&gt;.
+Different ad accounts can support different currencies, payment methods, etc. An ad account is needed to create campaigns, ad groups, and ads; other accounts (your employees or partners) can be assigned business access and appropriate roles to access an ad account.
+You can set up up to 50 ad accounts per user.
+(The user must have a business account to create an ad account.)
+For more, see [Create an advertiser account](https://help.pinterest.com/en/business/article/create-an-advertiser-account).

 ### Example